duanhongyi/prometheus/README.md

 ## About
 This is an debian based image for running [prometheus](https://prometheus.io).
 It is built for the purpose of running on a kubernetes cluster.

-## Configuration
-Right now the configuration is completely static but eventually I hope to use the [envtpl](https://github.com/arschles/envtpl) project to help provide a more robust solution.

 ## Development
-The provided `Makefile` has various targets to help support building and publishing new images into a kubernetes cluster.
+The provided `Makefile` has various targets to help support building and publishing new images into a registry.

 ### Environment variables
 There are a few key environment variables you should be aware of when interacting with the `make` targets.